 Shifting gears a bit, I wanted to cover Amazon Tradein (or Amazon Trade-in).
 This program is exactly what it sounds like: get paid for trading in your used items.

 Those items include ” Amazon Devices, electronics, books, video games, and more.”
-Of course, Amazon is hoping you will buy something shiny, new, and, well, expensive with your gift card.
+Of course, Amazon hopes you will buy something shiny, new, and expensive with your gift card.

 Ibotta is one of my favorite ways to get free Amazon gift cards because it’s incredibly easy.
 You may know it as the app that makes you scan in your grocery store receipts.
 These days, though, there are lots of ways to get cashback.